True Blue Software

 In order to adequately support versioning complete project states, SnapshotCM stores the following types of attributes for each file or folder in a snapshot:

-Since any of these attributes may change between snapshots, SnapshotCM supports comparing and copying changes to any of these attributes between snapshots.
-That is, you can safely delete obsolete files and directories, and rename or change whatever attributes are necessary for on-going work without losing either the old names or the association between the old and new names.
-This means that if a defect is fixed in a patch to the old named file, that change can be propagated to the current work easily.
+While snapshots maintain distinct states, the relationships between changes is also tracked.
+This means that you can safely delete obsolete files and directories, and rename or change whatever attributes are necessary for on-going work without losing either the old names (in the old snapshot) or the association between the old and new names.

 Snapshot Types